Getting Started for TextExpander Admin (Webinar)

 Join a webinar at: textexpander.com/webinar

 Part of the TextExpander Getting Started series, Getting Started for TextExpander Admin is aimed at new Admin users who need to manage their Teams accounts.
 This webinar is for every person new to TextExpander for Teams.
-Learn all about handling multiple TextExpander users and making your whole team more productive in this hour long webinar.
+Learn all about handling multiple TextExpander Members and making your whole team more productive in this hour-long webinar.
 Topics include:

 - Using the TextExpander for Teams interface

 - Managing Members

 Welcome, everyone.
 Welcome to our TextExpander for Teams webinar.
 I’m Christiane and I’m with the Support Team here at TextExpander, and I’m so excited to show you all of these great Team features